 The next available MCQ exam will be 8 March 2018, applications for the exam will close 20 December 2017.
-To be eligible to sit the exam, your application for assessment, must be submitted by 1 November, 2017
+To be eligible to sit the exam, your application for assessment, must have been submitted by 1 November, 2017.

 You apply for the MCQ through the DAA - firstname.lastname@example.org - payment is made directly to the DAA - contact them for the current fee

 A cancellation fee will be applied if candidates withdraw from an exam.

 This examination can be sat outside New Zealand.

 You must pass the written examination to be eligible to sit the oral examination - you have 3 attempts only to pass the MCQ.

 Information about the written examination and oral examination and recommended reading can be found in the column on the left

 Registration Competency Requirements can be found in the column on the left

 Other references and resources can be found in the column on the left

 Stage 2- Oral examination

 This examination must be sat in New Zealand - the examination centre is Auckland..

 Only those who have successfully completed the written examination can sit the oral examination.

 Application and payment is made directly to the Dietitians Board - the current fee is $1000.

 If you fail the oral examination you are allowed to re-sit it - you only can have 3 attempts.